Understanding what drives us

 Low-dominance co-workers are typically more interested in the team or group win.
 A “we” before “I” sort of thing.
-They don’t need the trappings of victories--public recognition or the best parking spot.
+They don’t need the trappings of victories–public recognition or the best parking spot.
 What they do need is office harmony.
 Low-dominance workers are uncomfortable in the face of interpersonal conflict.
-They may attempt to defuse such a situation or try to bring balance in the pursuit of general agreement.
+They may attempt to defuse such a situation or try to bring balance in the pursuit of a general agreement.

 Service-oriented, well-functioning, collaborative, and low-risk jobs are often a great match for low dominance employees.
-When taking up a leadership post, the low dominance supervisor will take extra care to make sure everybody is bought into the direction--not just because she says so.
+When taking up a leadership post, the low dominance supervisor will take extra care to make sure everybody is bought into the direction–not just because she says so.

 Common traits of low-dominance people